-Copyright (c) 2012 IEEE.
-Personal use of this material is permitted.
-However, permission to use this material for any other purposes must be obtained from the IEEE by sending a request to pubs-permissions@ieee.org. to tackle multiobjective optimization problems (MOPs).
-As a representative of such approaches, the multiobjective evolutionary algorithm based on decomposition (MOEA/D) [42] has drawn a large amount of attention over the recent years.
-One critical difficulty for MOEA/D is on how to approximate a set of uniformly-distributed Pareto optimal solutions without knowing the shape of the Pareto front (PF) [30], [9] a priori.
-Commonly-used decomposition approaches in MOEA/D including Weighted Sum (WS), Tchebycheff (TCH) and Penaltybased Boundary Intersection (PBI) [30] may fail to achieve such a goal due to the following two reasons [29], [37].
+LONG with domination-based (e.g., [7], [12], [23], [24], [28], [40], and [48]) and indicator-based (e.g., [2]-[4], [20], and [47]) multiobjective evolutionary algorithms (MOEAs), decomposition-based MOEAs (e.g., [13], [18], [19], [31], [32], [34], and [42]) have been recognized as a major type of approaches to tackle multiobjective optimization problems (MOPs).
+As a representative of such approaches, the MOEA based on decomposition (MOEA/D) [42] has drawn a large amount of attention over the recent years.
+One critical difficulty for MOEA/D is on how to approximate a set of uniformly distributed Pareto optimal solutions without knowing the shape of the Pareto front (PF) [9], [30] a priori.
+Commonly used decomposition approaches in MOEA/D including weighted sum (WS), Tchebycheff (TCH), and penalty-based boundary intersection (PBI) [30] may fail to achieve such a goal due to the following two reasons [29], [37].

-First, WS, TCH and PBI tend to be very sensitive to the shapes of PFs [42].
-An example of the Pareto optimal solutions obtained by TCH on MOPs with an extremely convex or concave PF is given in Fig. 1a.
+First, WS, TCH, and PBI tend to be very sensitive to the shapes of PFs [42].
+An example of the Pareto optimal solutions obtained by TCH on MOPs with an extremely convex or concave PF is given in Fig. 1(a).
 Although the Pareto optimal solutions obtained by TCH are well-distributed on the concave PF, the distribution of the solutions on the extremely convex PF is not satisfactory.
-In Fig. 1b, another example shows the Pareto optimal solutions obtained by TCH on MOPs with disparately scaled objectives.
-It can be clearly seen that these Pareto optimal solutions are very unevenly-distributed on PF, where almost half of the PF is not covered by any Pareto optimal solution.
+In Fig. 1(b), another example shows the Pareto optimal solutions obtained by TCH on MOPs with disparately scaled objectives.
+It can be clearly seen that these Pareto optimal solutions are very unevenly distributed on PF, where almost half of the PF is not covered by any Pareto optimal solution.

 It is worth noting that there has already been some research in the literature to address either one of the above scenarios.
 As far as we know, an inverted PBI has been proposed to tackle MOPs with extremely convex PFs in [33].
 However, the use of inverted PBI to achieve well-distributed solution set still needs to assume the convexity of PFs.
-A combination of normal boundary intersection and the Tchebycheff approach has been proposed for MOPs with disparately scaled objectives in [43], where a satisfactory distribution of solutions can be achieved in bi-objective optimization problems but fails to extend to tri-objective optimization problems.
+A combination of normal boundary intersection and the TCH approach has been proposed for MOPs with disparately scaled objectives in [43], where a satisfactory distribution of solutions can be achieved in bi-objective optimization problems but fails to extend to tri-objective optimization problems.